 The individually addressed Management frame is successfully delivered.

-Between a MLD and an associated peer MLD, a STA affiliated with the MLD with dot11QMFActivated equal to false shall not transmit other individually addressed Management frames (except the frames that are excluded above) over a setup link while the current individually addressed Management frame (except the frames that are excluded above) being transmitted by any STA affiliated with the same MLD over a setup link has not yet completed to the point of success, failed due to retry limit, or other MAC discard (e.g., lifetime expiration).
+Between an(#17964) MLD and an associated peer MLD, a STA affiliated with the MLD with dot11QMFActivated equal to false shall not transmit other individually addressed Management frames (except the frames listed at the beginning of 35.3.14.1 (General)(#15548)) over a setup link while the current individually addressed Management frame (except the frames listed at the beginning of 35.3.14.1 (General)(#15548)) being transmitted by any STA affiliated with the same MLD over a setup link has not yet completed to the point of success, failed due to retry limit, or other MAC discard (e.g., lifetime expiration).

-Between an AP MLD and an associated non-AP MLD subject to additional constraints (see 35.3.7 (Link management)), an MLD may transmit an individually addressed MMPDU, which is intended for one or more STA(s) affiliated with the associated MLD operating on an enabled link, to another STA (other than the intended STA(s)) affiliated with the associated MLD operating on a setup link through a STA affiliated with the MLD operating on the setup link if the MMPDU satisfies all the following conditions:
+Between an AP MLD and an associated non-AP MLD subject to additional constraints (see 35.3.7 (Link management)), an MLD may transmit an individually addressed MMPDU, which is intended for one or more STA(s) affiliated with the associated MLD operating on enabled link(s)(#15549), to another STA (other than the intended STA(s)) affiliated with the associated MLD operating on a setup link through a STA affiliated with the MLD operating on the setup link if the MMPDU satisfies all the following conditions:

 The MMPDU is a Class 3 frame